 OPRABA was created by the Strengthening Protections for Social Security Beneficiaries Act of 2018, a bi-partisan bill that was signed into law on April 13, 2018.
 OPRABA staff are employees of Disability Rights California, not SSA.

-This publication discusses a representative payee's fiduciary duty to act in the best interest of the beneficiaries they serve.
-The three major responsibilities of the representative payee can broadly be categorized as: money management; accounting and reporting obligations; and advocacy.
+As a representative payee (rep. payee), you have a duty to act in the best interest of the beneficiaries you serve.1 The three major responsibilities of the rep. payee are: money management; accounting and reporting; and advocacy.